mlflow/mlflow/docs/source/llms/deployments/index.rst

 This updated configuration adds a new completions endpoint ``completions-gpt4`` while still preserving the original ``completions`` endpoint that was configured with the ``gpt-4o-mini``  model.

 Once the configuration file is updated, simply save your changes.
-The deployments server will automatically create the new endpoint with zero downtime.
+The gateway server will automatically create the new endpoint with zero downtime.

 If you no longer need an endpoint, you can delete it from the configuration YAML and save your changes.
-The deployments server will automatically remove the endpoint.
+The gateway server will automatically remove the endpoint.

-Step 9: Use Deployments Server endpoints for model development
+Step 9: Use gateway server endpoints for model development
 --------------------------------------------------------------

-Now that you have created several deployments server endpoints, you can create MLflow Models that query these endpoints to build application-specific logic using techniques like prompt engineering.
-For more information, see :ref:`Deployments Server and MLflow Models <deployments_mlflow_models>`.
+Now that you have created several gateway server endpoints, you can create MLflow Models that query these endpoints to build application-specific logic using techniques like prompt engineering.
+For more information, see :ref:`gateway server and MLflow Models <deployments_mlflow_models>`.

 .. _deployments-concepts: